Kelvin connection in IC design

 Low dropout regulator (LDO)

-In this case, using a conventional feedback connection, LDO regulates the voltage at its output (VLDO)(V_{LDO}).
+In this case, using a conventional feedback connection LDO regulates the voltage at the output of the pass device VforceV_{force}.
 When the load current is flowing through the routing resistance RtraceR_{trace} it causes the output voltage of the LDO to deviate from VrefV_{ref} by Vdrop=ILRtraceV_{drop} = I_{L}R_{trace}.
-Since the feedback is derived from VLDOV_{LDO} and not from VoutV_{out}, the feedback loop (and error amplifier in particular) doesn't see that deviation of the VoutV_{out} from VrefV_{ref}.
+Since the feedback is derived from VforceV_{force} and not from VoutV_{out}, the feedback loop (and error amplifier in particular) doesn't see that deviation of the VoutV_{out} from VrefV_{ref}.

-The solution is to separate the PMOS device output from the feedback voltage by having two outputs - VforceV_{force} and VsenseV_{sense}:
+The solution is to separate the feedback voltage from the PMOS device output by having two outputs - VforceV_{force} and VsenseV_{sense}:

 Low dropout regulator (LDO) schematic with Kelvin connection